code4sac/codeforsacramento.org/_posts/2016-02-03-Back-To-The-Future.md

 ---
-title: Back to the Future: From Industry to Technology
+title: "Back to the Future: From Industry to Technology"
 author: Brandon Pugh
 layout: post
 permalink: /Back-To-The-Future/